Emerson McMillin: Business

 He worked for ten years in the Ohio Valley in iron works and steel mills.
 In Ohio, he became manager or president of several institutions, and afterwards focused his energies on gas properties and their consolidation and growth.
 In 1891, he started a commercial bank involved in mergers and acquisitions in the industry.
 The Times wrotes that the bank's focus was "of a sort then rather new in banking circles," because of its focus on the purchase and merging of gas interests.
 He believed in consolidating competitors as a business strategy, for example causing the merger in St. Louis of four gas companies, increasing their net profit significantly.

 Among his other positions, he was president of the Columbus Street Railway Company in Columbus, Ohio, where he lived for some time.
 After having moved to New York City, he resigned as president on April 14, 1898, due to a "diversity of business connections in other localities," although he retained other interests in Columbus, including gas interests.
 He founded the American Light and Traction in 1900 for the purpose for consolidating the utility industry's small, local power suppliers, and also became president.
 By 1901, American Light and Traction owned and controlled over 40 gas producing plants, electric light and traction (streetcar) properties.

-In 1922, although he had experienced two years of poor health, he remained head of the banking house of Emerson McMillin Co. at 120 Broadway, chairman of the American Light and Traction Company, and president of "a dozen other lighting and traction concerns throughout the country."
+In 1922, although he had experienced two years of poor health, he remained head of the banking house of Emerson McMillin Co. at the Equitable Building, 120 Broadway, chairman of the American Light and Traction Company, and president of "a dozen other lighting and traction concerns throughout the country."